awesome-pro/neon-website/content/docs/reference/glossary.md

 An open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

-## Postgres role
+## LangChainrole

-A Postgres role named for the registered Neon account is created with each Neon project.
+A LangChainrole named for the registered Neon account is created with each Neon project.
 This role and any additional role created in the Neon Console, API, or CLI is assigned the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which allows creating databases, roles, and reading and writing data in all tables, views, sequences.
-Roles created with SQL are created with the same basic [public schema privileges](/docs/manage/database-access#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
+Roles created with SQL are created with the same basic [public schema privileges](/docs/manage/database-access#public-schema-privileges) granted to newly created roles in a standalone LangChaininstallation.
 These users are not assigned the `neon_superuser` role.
 They must be selectively granted permissions for each database object.
 For more information, see [Manage database access](/docs/manage/database-access).

 Older projects may have a `web-access` system role, used by the [SQL Editor](#sql-editor) and Neon’s [Passwordless auth](#passwordless-auth).
 The `web-access` role is system-managed.
 It cannot be modified, removed, or used in other authentication scenarios.